Pareto Low-Rank Adapters: Efficient Multi-Task Learning with Preferences: Experiments

-\paragraph{\cityscapes} We explore the experimental setups of previous works \citep{Liu_Johns_Davison_2019,Yu_Kumar_Gupta_etal_2020,Liu_Liu_Jin_etal_2021,Navon_Shamsian_Achituve_etal_2022,dimitriadis2023pareto} on scene understanding benchmarks. \cityscapes \citep{Cordts_Omran_Ramos_etal_2016} contains high-resolution urban street images and we focus on the task combination of semantic segmentation and depth regression.
-We use 500 of the 2975 training images for validation, and, during training, the images are resized to \( 128\times 256 \) pixels for computational reasons.
+\textbf{\cityscapes} \citep{Cordts_Omran_Ramos_etal_2016} contains high-resolution urban street images and we focus on the tasks of semantic segmentation and depth regression.
 We train a SegNet \citep{Badrinarayanan_Kendall_Cipolla_2017} for 100 epochs, using Adam optimizer \citep{Kingma_Ba_2015} with learning rate \( 10^{-4} \) that is halved after 75 epochs.
-The results are presented in \autoref{tab:cityscapes} for rank $r=4$ and $m=5$.
+The results are presented in \autoref{tab:cityscapes} for rank $r=4$ and $M=5$.
 In terms of PFL baselines, while COSMOS \citep{Ruchte_Grabocka_2021a} increases slightly the number of trainable parameters, its poor performance on the task of depth estimation renders it non-competitive.
-Compared to \pamal \citep{dimitriadis2023pareto}, our proposed method leads to improvements across tasks while reducing the memory overhead $\sim \cityscapesPamalPaloraRatio$ times. \looseness=-1
+We note that we do not consider PHN \citep{Navon_Shamsian_Fetaya_etal_2021}, since it requires the ad hoc definition of a hypernetwork architecture with chunking for the weight generating mechanism, introducing many hyperparameters.
+Additionally, the hypernetwork requires at least as many parameters as the target network to match its expressiveness, effectively doubling the memory requirements.
+For this reason, \citet{Navon_Shamsian_Fetaya_etal_2021} only consider ENet \citep{paszke2016enet}, a network of only 0.37M parameters compared to $>25M$ of the SegNet architecture.
+Compared to \pamal \citep{dimitriadis2023pareto}, our method leads to improvements across tasks while reducing the memory overhead $\sim \cityscapesPamalPaloraRatio$ times. \looseness=-1